What is the Hamilton Education Program Online?

 Interested teachers and parents can sign up by visiting here.

-How does the Hamilton Education Program Online differ from the ongoing Hamilton Education Program?
+How does the Hamilton Education Program Online differ from the Hamilton Education Program?

-The Hamilton Education Program Online offers the online resources of the Hamilton Education Program (including primary sources, videos, and lesson plans) to all interested 6-12 grade teachers to integrate into their curriculum.
-Each year twenty performance videos—10 as winners and 10 in a general lottery; the students whose work is featured in the selected videos will be invited to travel to New York City and attend a performance of Hamilton.
+The Hamilton Education Program Online offers the online resources of the Hamilton Education Program (including primary sources, videos, and lesson plans) to all interested 6–12 grade teachers to integrate into their curriculum.
+Each year twenty performance pieces—10 as winners and 10 in a general lottery—will be invited to travel to New York City and attend a performance of Hamilton.